Atem18/atemlire/_drafts/how-to-setup-a-vpn-on-ubuntu-19-10-using-wireguard.md

 AllowedIPs = 192.168.2.2/32
 ```

-Here we define a network in /24, feel free to change it.
+Adress: Here we define a network in /24, feel free to change it.

-We also make our "server" **listen on port 51820 in UDP so don't forget to open it in your firewall(s).**
+ListenPort: We also make our "server" **listen on port 51820 in UDP so don't forget to open it in your firewall(s).**

-Replace SERVER_PRIVATE_KEY by the content of /etc/wireguard/privatekey.
+PrivateKey: Replace SERVER_PRIVATE_KEY by the content of /etc/wireguard/privatekey.

 Leave PEER_IPHONE_PUBLIC_KEY for now, we will replace it after with our client's public key.

-Change the AllowedIPs if you change the network or if you want to attribute another IP to your peer/client.
+AllowedIPs: Change the AllowedIPs if you change the network or if you want to attribute another IP to your peer/client.

 ### Client configuration